vsthsqrs/guides/articles/ecosystem/core_typed/start/annotations.md

 ## Vars

-When core.typed finds a var reference, `def`, `binding`, or some other var-related construct that relys on the derefereced value of a var, it requires an expected type.
+When core.typed finds a var reference, `def`, `binding`, or some other var-related construct that relies on the derefereced value of a var, it requires an expected type.

 ```clojure
 clojure.core.typed=> (declare abc)